 The Buy-it-Forward Business Case

 “Buy-it-Forward” embeds this principle permanently into the charter of a company.
 The case for making such a commitment is compelling.
-Not only does it help support worthy causes, the “ROI” will almost certainly be positive.
+Not only does it help support worthy causes, but the “ROI” will almost certainly be positive.
 Here is why:

-• Do good things and good things happen.
+• Do good things and good things will happen.
 The only obvious reason is the one mentioned above—people seeing generosity in others generally respond positively.
 When those who share a cause support each other’s undertakings, both do better.

 You’ll still have to work hard and deliver excellence at a fair price.
 Making Buy-it-Forward commitment is not like turning on a faucet of business, but it can help generate sales by (a) opening doors that might otherwise be closed, and (b) acting as a tie-breaker in your favor in parity selling situations.
 Anyone who has sold in the trenches knows this covers a lot of ground.